Tricia Rose

 Tricia Rose (born October 18, 1962) is an American sociologist and author who pioneered scholarship on hip hop.
 Her studies mainly probe the intersectionality of pop music and gender.
-Now at Brown University, she is a professor of Africana Studies and is the director of the Center for Study of Race and Ethnicity in America.
-Rose also co-hosts a podcast, The Tight Rope, with Cornel West.
+Now at Brown University, she is a professor of Africana Studies and the director of the Systemic Racism and Resilience Project at the John Nicholas Brown Center for Advanced Study.
+In 2025, Rose launched Way Outta No Way, a dynamic web-based experience that blends a systems analysis of racism with compelling character-driven stories, supported by rigorous research.
+It demonstrates the power of Black life and culture to originate rich modes of human resistance and resilience.
+Rose also co-hosted a podcast, The Tight Rope, with Cornel West.

-Early years and education
+Early life and education

 Born in New York City, Rose lived in Harlem until 1970 when, at age seven, her family moved from their tenement building to Co-op City, a new and large complex of cooperative apartments in the northeast Bronx.

 Rose earned a Bachelor of Arts in sociology from Yale University.
 Earning a PhD degree in American studies, partly under George Lipsitz, from Brown University, Rose became the first person in the United States to write a doctoral dissertation on hip hop.